-- · Investment Management: As it is an internallymanaged investment trust, the Company has not appointed an investment manager to provide it with investment managerial services.
+• Investment Management: As it is an internally-managed investment trust, the Company has not appointed an investment manager to provide it with investment managerial services.
 However, the Acheron Portfolio Trust, as the Trust holding the policy assets on behalf of the Company, has appointed Acheron Capital Limited as its Investment Manager under the Investment Management Agreement with effect from the date of Admission.
 The Investment Manager is authorised and regulated by the FCA (under reference number 443685).
-Further details of the Investment Management Agreement are set out in Part 6 of the Prospectus dated January 2018. - The Trustee: The Trustee of the Acheron Portfolio Trust is Dr Robert Edelstein who served as a Director of the Company until his retirement from the Board on 31 December 2020.
-Robert has continued in his role as Trustee and advises the Board directly, as required.
+Further details of the Investment Management Agreement are set out in Part 6 of the Prospectus dated January 2018.